Collaborative Transportation Planning Governance

 In order for MPOs to successfully establish performance targets and monitor progress, a process for identifying, prioritizing, analyzing, and measuring which projects and resources will deliver the highest return must be established.

-Join our upcoming webinar on Wednesday, May 29 to hear from Naquan Ishman, Solutions Engineering Director at Decision Lens, as he discusses best practices for setting quantifiable performance targets and structuring data for tracking and reporting.
+To hear from Naquan Ishman, Solutions Engineering Director at Decision Lens, as he discusses best practices for setting quantifiable performance targets and structuring data for tracking and reporting, click below to watch the recorded webinar.

 Sign up for our newsletter to occasionally receive information about the Decision Lens software solutions.